cube-drone/rt0/players-guide/src/player/combat.md

 up to the players and the GM.

 When a Combat concludes, open up the Supremacy Worksheet:
-* If every player has full HP, mark one tally in the Supremacy box.
+* If any player has received an Injury, do not add anything to the Supremacy Worksheet.
+Stop here.
-* If any player has full HP, mark one tally in the Supremacy box.
+* If any player has received 2 or more Corruption, do not add anything to the Supremacy Worksheet.
+Stop here.
-* If every player has accumulated 0 Corruption, mark one tally in the Supremacy box.
+* Add a tally to the Supremacy Worksheet.
-* If any player has accumulated 0 Corruption, mark one tally in the Supremacy box.
+* If all players have full HP: add another tally to the Supremacy Worksheet.

 Accumulated Supremacy makes combat _more difficult_ as the game goes on.

-## A Sample Adversary
-This is _Brock_, an example of the kind of fellow one might get in a scuffle with:

-### Brock: A Regular Guy With No Special Qualities Whatsoever, But He Is Definitely a Real Jerk
-HP: 30

-* Simple: Brock draws 1 card per turn.
-* Mobile: If there is nobody to hit in Brock's zone, Brock will move 1 space towards any player on his turn.
-* Swords, Wands: "Punch", Do 8 melee damage.
-* Cups, Pentacles: "Dodge", Generate 6 shields.
-* Major Arcana: "Pocket Sand!", Make one player in melee range "Weak" until the beginning of Brock's next turn.